Switch to Digit Insurance

 6. Resistance Band Exercises

-One does not necessarily need to use weights to strengthen his/her muscle; instead, one can also use resistance bands to perform a variety of exercises.
-In order to learn how to properly use them, one can seek help from professional trainers, watch videos of resistance band workouts, or take resistance band classes.
-Exercising with resistance bands can also provide modest benefits in controlling one’s blood sugar.
+One does not necessarily need to use weights to strengthen his/her muscles; instead, one can also use resistance bands to perform various exercises.
+To learn how to use them properly, one can seek help from professional trainers, watch videos of resistance band workouts, or take resistance band classes.
+Exercising with resistance bands can also provide modest benefits in controlling blood sugar.

 7. Weightlifting